-Under the second Growth and Transformation Plan (GTP II), the Ministry of Health (MOH) is planning to upgrade different aspects of the healthcare system.
-This program will encourage the introduction of new technology as well as technology transfer.
+Under the second Growth and Transformation Plan (GTP II) and Health System Transformation Plan, the Ministry of Health (MOH) is planning to work on various aspects of the healthcare system.
+This program will encourage the introduction of new technology in the healthcare system.
 The government has increasingly decentralized management of its public health system to the Regional Health Bureau levels.
 The Food, Medicine and Health Care Administration and Control Authority (FMHACA) is being strengthened to provide increased regulatory oversight for the registration, importation and quality of medicines in the Ethiopian Market.
-The Pharmaceutical Fund and Supply Agency (PFSA) is tasked with procurement and distribution of medicines to 19,000 service delivery sites throughout the country.
+The Pharmaceutical Fund and Supply Agency (PFSA) is tasked with procurement and distribution of medicines throughout the country.
 In the coming few years under GTP 2, further improvements will be made to further ensure proximity of PFSA distribution hubs to health facilities and to establish efficient systems for inventory, fleet and information management.
 These improvements are targeted to increase efficiencies and improve the availability of commodities throughout the public sector.

 The following list is the 2020 impact-level targets for the Health System Transformation Plan (HSTP):

-The health sector is one of the few sectors which is open for foreign competition unlike other services such as banking and telecommunication.
+The health sector is one of the few sectors which is open for foreign competition, unlike other services such as banking and telecommunication.
 The country’s trade and investment policies and strategies aim at creating a competitive economy driven by the private sector.
 The policy also enables the government to regulate the services provided by the private health providers.
-Health and health related services are not subject to discriminatory taxes on trade.
-In addition the country has put in place different laws to regulate the healthcare market.
-Suggested market entryways which are recognized by Ethiopian Commercial Code of 1960 are ordinary partnership, joint venture, general partnership, limited partnership, Share Company and private limited company.
+Health and health-related services are not subject to discriminatory taxes on trade.
+In addition, the country has put in place different laws to regulate the healthcare market.
+Suggested market entryways which are recognized by Ethiopian Commercial Code of 1960 are ordinary partnerships, joint ventures, general partnerships, limited partnerships, Share Companies and private limited companies.
 The Government of Ethiopia requires all imports channel through Ethiopian Nationals registered as official import or distribution agents with the Ministry of Trade.

-The major percentage of medical equipment’s and supplies are imported from India and China.
-Imports from Dubai and European countries like Germany, United Kingdom and France are present as well.
+The major percentage of medical equipment and supplies are imported from India and China.
+However, there are some imports from European countries like Germany, United Kingdom and France.

 Market prospects for the health sector is promising as it is one of the major areas the government gives attention.
 The Ethiopian community is interested in new technology developments and products in relation to medical equipment and supplies.
-In the Growth and Transformation Plan of Ethiopia, 2015- 2020 it is envisaged that necessary incentive packages such as tax exemption for heavy machines and some medical equipment as well as importing of vehicles for ambulance service will be made available to the private sector working on health and healthcare related services.
-In addition the Government of Ethiopia is working on improving Private Public Partnership, to improve the health service in the country.
+In the new Growth and Transformation Plan of Ethiopia, 2015-2020, it is envisaged that necessary incentive packages such as tax exemption for heavy machines and some medical equipment as well as importing of vehicles for ambulance service will be made available to the private sector working on health and healthcare related services.
+In addition, the Government of Ethiopia is working on improving Private Public Partnerships, to improve the health service in the country.